 Renaissance College in Hong Kong is a showcase International Baccalaureate (IB) school, accredited to offer four IB programs: Primary Years Program (PYP), Middle Years Program (MYP), IB Diploma Program (DP), and IB Career-related Programme (IBCP).
 Since opening in 2006, the school has doubled in size and now educates more than 2,000 students.

 As Head of English, David Harvey has worked extensively with Turnitin over the last 12 months to help other educators understand academic integrity and the best practice in using Turnitin.
-An example of this is when David presented a Turnitin webcast in June on the topic “Using Quickmarks to save time and give richer feedback in the Classroom”, which had over 800 registrations from educators across the
+An example of this is when David presented a Turnitin webcast in June on the topic “Using Quickmarks to save time and give richer feedback in the Classroom”, which had over 800 registrations from educators across the globe.

 David has also helped drive the school’s adoption of Turnitin, to boost consistency in the quality of feedback students receive across disciplines.
 Because students come from all over the world, their language competency and understanding of academic integrity varies.
 Some students are completely unaware of what plagiarism even is, he says.